ValKmjolnir/Nasal-Interpreter/README.md

 This change is __controversial__ among FGPRC's members.
 So maybe in the future i will use dynamic analysis again to cater to the habits of senior programmers.

+(2021/8/3 update) __Now i use scanning ast twice to reload symbols.
+So this difference does not exist from this update.__
+But a new difference is that if you call a variable before defining it, you'll get nil instead of 'undefined error'.

 In this new interpreter, function doesn't put dynamic arguments into vector 'arg' automatically.
 So if you use 'arg' without definition, you'll get an error of 'undefined symbol'.